A game about three plays and a reckoning for Appalachian State in win over Marshall

-BOONE — Two plays that happened, and one that didn’t, became essentials for Appalachian State on Thursday.
+BOONE — Two plays that happened, and one that didn’t, proved essential for Appalachian State on Thursday.

 A fourth-quarter touchdown became the starter.
 A field goal became the winner.
 And a slide in front of the goal line became the clincher of a 31-30 football victory against Marshall.
 Those three plays helped dispatch any lingering pains of the Mountaineers’ loss in Huntington, W.Va., a year ago.